David Provoost: Early life and family

 The Provoost family, original spelling being Prévost, were of Huguenot descent.

 Children

 Margaret, born on the 24 January 1641, married Pieter Janszen Scholt.

-David, born on the 20 November 1644, married Tryntje (Catherine) Laurens.
+David, born on the 20 November 1642, married Tryntje (Catherine) Laurens.

 Benjamin and Elias, twins, born 17 June 1646.
 Benjamin married Sara Barents and 2nd Elsje Albertszen.

 Samuel, born 22 November 1648.
 Died young.

 Jonathan, born 26 March 1651, married Catrina van der Veen, daughter of Walewijn van der Veen and Elisabet Meersman.

 Barber (Barbara) born 30 November 1653, married Jan Aukesz van Nuys.

 Gillis, born 1656, married Mary Hibon.

 First voyage to New Netherland

 His first voyage from Holland to New Netherland was in 1624, two years before the Island of Manhattan was purchased from the Native Americans.
-He returned to Holland after a few years and later married Margrietje Jelis (Gillis) 11 July 1637 in Amsterdam.
+He returned to Holland after some years and married Margrietje Jelis (Gillis) 11 July 1637 in Amsterdam.

 Second voyage to New Netherland

 The second voyage to New Netherland was before April 1639, perhaps with Governor Kieft and his company in March 1638.

 Near the river shore, he partially cleared the land and built a farm house at a point which is believed to be in the interior of the block between the modern Pearl and Water Streets, Dover Street and Peck Slip.
 The area also comprised City Hall Park.
 East of the house and extending from the river's shore up to the present Franklin Square, was a small cherry and apple orchard, long afterwards famous as "the Cherry Garden," the trees of which may very likely have been set out by Provoost himself.
 They are still commemorated by the Cherry Street of the present day.